hasanyatar/Flutter-Assignment/README.md

 I used rapidapi on the service side.
 The database I am using is MoviesDatabase.
 API key.
 Base url ... is encrypted with dotenv.

+The video file contains the video of the application. :)

 <h1>Movie Light Theme</h1>
 <table border="0">
     <tr>